akorchev/kendo-odata-batch/README.md

 # OData Batch operations with Kendo UI

 KendoUI's DataSource supports batching operations.
 But Telerik never mapped their batching support to OData's built-in batching.
-AdvancedREI paid to have one of the original members of the Kendo UI team fix this problem, and now we're making it available free to everyone under the MIT license.
+AdvancedREI contracted with one of the original members of the Kendo UI team fix this problem, and now we're making it available free to everyone under the MIT license.

 ## Usage